-The economic environment in which IndyGo operates continues to present management with major challenges in sustaining the level and quality of transit service.
-However, with the excellent oversight of the IPTC Board of Directors along with the committed IndyGo team, we will implement investment and spending efficiencies which will allow IndyGo to provide the support and service our dedicated transit customers expect.
+The economic environment in which IndyGo operates continues to present management with unique challenges for sustaining a high level of quality transit service.
+However, with the excellent oversight of the IPTC Board of Directors, alongside the committed IndyGo team, we will continue to implement investment and spending efficiencies that will allow IndyGo to provide the support and service our dedicated transit customers currently expect, while at the same time shaping the future of mobility for the city of Indianapolis and Marion County.

-Financial Policies
+Financial policies

-During 2016, IndyGo maintained excess idle cash for capital projects in high interest bank accounts.
-IndyGo engaged investment advisors and implemented a plan to increase the yield of excess cash while maintaining the security of the investments.
-The plan includes investments in government-backed securities and additional investments in certificates of deposit.
-The goal for 2017 is to earn 75 basis points on invested excess cash while reducing bank fees.
+During 2017, IndyGo maintained excess idle cash for capital projects in high interest bank accounts.
+IndyGo engaged investment advisors and implemented a plan to Increase the yield of excess cash while maintaining the security of the investments.
+The plan includes investments in government backed securities and additional investments in certificates of deposit.
+The goal for 2018 is to earn seventy-five basis points on invested excess cash while reducing bank fees.